yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/LAB_08_Migrating to Azure.md

 ---
 lab:
     title: 'Lab: Migrating Hyper-V VMs to Azure by using Azure Migrate'
-    module: 'Module 4: Migrating to Azure'
+    module: 'Module 3: Design for Migration'
 ---

 # Lab: Migrating Hyper-V VMs to Azure by using Azure Migrate